-Scientific Diving Training Course and Field Trip13th - 22nd Jul 2018 , Export this event to your calendar
+Scientific Diving Training Course and Field Trip13th - 22nd Jul 2018 ,

 The Scientific Diving Center of the TU Bergakademie Freiberg offers a training course for students and scientists to qualify divers as “Scientific Diver” or “Advanced Scientific Diver”.
 All scientific discipline’s and also companies are welcome to the course.
 The training course consists of two modules:

 The course is separated in lectures in the morning and practical pool training in the afternoon.

 Topics of the lectures can be adapted to the participants and will be e.g. oceanology, geoscience, hydrothermal systems, submarine volcanism, measuring equipment or photo and video documentation.
 At the beginning and at the end of the course a two days dive camp with practical training in freshwater lakes takes place.